jbachurski/fabric/docs/spec.md

 ### Subtyping

 We define subtyping $\sqsubseteq$ in terms of the distributive bounded lattice $(\tau, \sqcap, \sqcup, \bot, \top)$, defining the key equalities.
 Note that $\sqcup$/$\top$ are dual to $\sqcap$/$\bot$.
-Under subtyping, implicit coercion rule:
+Under subtyping, we have the key implicit coercion rule:

 $$ \dfrac{\Gamma \vdash e : \tau \quad \tau \sqsubseteq \tau'}{\Gamma \vdash e : \tau'}  $$